agisga/grpSLOPE/README.md

 ## Installation

-Use the R package `devtools` to install the latest development version of `grpSLOPE`:
+The easiest way to install the latest development version of `grpSLOPE` is by using the R package `devtools`.
+Just open up an R session and run:

 ```R
 # Install devtools, if you haven't already.